CinchMS/CinchMS/README.md

 CinchMS
 ======
-**Simple, clear and extensible CMS engine built for developer end-users**.
-Easy to integrate with an existing site built on html-css-js.
-It is a cinch!
+**Simple blog engine built for developer end-users**, easy to integrate with an existing site built on html-css-js

 Project idea
 -----
-I have been looking for a CMS _(content manage system)_ that simplified the management process, but I haven’t found anything similar...
-That is why **I decided to create my own CMS _built for developer end-users_**, giving them a real free hand over a simple and clean system without useless functions.
+I have been looking for a blog CMS _(content manage system)_ that simplified only the management process, but I haven’t found anything similar.
+That's why **I decided to create my own CMS _built for developer end-users_**, giving 'em a real free hand over a simple and clean system without useless functions.

 Dependecies
 -----